Website Manager

 What other equipment is required?

-Parents provide pants, socks, batting helmet (must have face shield on helmet), cleats, bat, and a softball glove.
+Parents provide: pants, socks, batting helmet (must have face shield on helmet), cleats, bat, and a softball glove.
 Soccer cleats are acceptable, however metal cleats of any kind are not allowed.
-Each team usually selects their own color for socks, pants, and undershirts.
-If you are buying a new batting helmet it must be equipped with a face mask and chin strap that have been approved by National Operating Committee on Standards for Athletic Equipment.
-(NOCSE)

 What size glove and bat should my daughter use?